FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/consensus/pbft.md

 - **Package transactions from a transaction pool**: After generating a new empty block, get the transaction from the transaction pool and insert the obtained transaction into the generated new block；

-- **Assemble new block**: After the Sealer thread is packaged into the transaction, the packager of the new block(Sealer Field)Set up your own index and calculate the transactionRoot for all transactions based on the packaged transactions.；
+- **Assemble new block**: After the Sealer thread is packaged into the transaction, the packager of the new block(Sealer Field)Set up your own index and calculate the transactionRoot for all transactions based on the packaged transactions；

 - **Generate Prepare package**: Encode the assembled new block into the Prepare packet and broadcast it to all consensus nodes in the group through the PBFTEngine thread.
 After other consensus nodes receive the Prepare packet, they start the three-stage consensus。

-### 3.2 pre-Prepare phase
+### 3.2 Pre-prepare Phase

-After receiving the Prepare packet, the consensus node enters the pre-Prepare phase, the main workflow of this phase includes:
+After receiving the Prepare package, the consensus node enters the pre-prepare phase.
+The main workflow in this phase includes:

-- **Prepare package legality judgment**It is mainly used to determine whether the Prepare package is a duplicate and whether the parent hash of the block included in the Prepare request is the highest block hash of the current node.(Prevention of bifurcation)Is the block height of the block included in the Prepare request equal to the highest block height plus one；
+- **Prepare package legality judgment**It is mainly used to determine whether the Prepare package is a duplicate and whether the parent hash of the block included in the Prepare request is the highest block hash of the current node(Prevention of bifurcation)Is the block height of the block included in the Prepare request equal to the highest block height plus one；

-- **Caching legal Prepare packages**: If the Prepare request is valid, it is cached locally to filter duplicate Prepare requests.；
+- **Caching legal Prepare packages**: If the Prepare request is valid, it is cached locally to filter duplicate Prepare requests；

-- **Empty Block Judgment**If the number of transactions in the block included in the Prepare request is 0, the empty block view switch is triggered, the current view is increased by one, and the view switch request is broadcast to all other nodes.；
+- **Empty Block Judgment**If the number of transactions in the block included in the Prepare request is 0, the empty block view switch is triggered, the current view is increased by one, and the view switch request is broadcast to all other nodes；

 - **Execute blocks and cache block execution results**: If the number of transactions in the block included in the Prepare request is greater than 0, the executor is called to execute the block and the executed block is cached；